sscopazzi/Cal_Poly_Maritime_Academy_Research_Buoy/README.md

 # California State University Maritime Academy's Oceanography Research Buoy
-This repository contains the code for the buoy's datalogger (CRBasic) and the python code to processing / analyzing the collected data.
+This repository contains the code for the buoy's datalogger (CRBasic) and the python code for processing / analyzing the collected data.
 This GitHub contains ONLY the code for the buoy.
 All other files related to the buoy are in the SharePoint under the owndership of Dr. Parker.

 # Datalogger and Sensors
 Datalogger: Campbell Scienfific CR1000X